ambujpawar/dataframe-ai/.github/ISSUE_TEMPLATE.md

 ### What I've run:

 ```
-// REPLACE ME: Paste a log of command(s) you ran and cookiecutter's output, tracebacks, etc, here
+// REPLACE ME: Paste a log of command(s) you ran and output, tracebacks, etc, here
 ```